s-bose7/csv-uploader/docs/guide.md

 $
 ```

 If you see the output something like above then congrats!
-Else you can start the container by doing ```$ docker start my-postgres```.

 ## Creating the database